linste-zh/viinvara/ReadME.md

 ## Results

+### Interval vs Timestamp Graph

+There are two possible display options: one where the data points are set at their associated intervals (e.g. 10s, 20s, 30s, etc.) and one where they are set at the actual time of input (e.g. 12.3s, 20.5s, 38s, etc.).

 ### Show Video and interact with Graph

 On the right hand side, a video player can be activated.
 Reload the video file from your experiment into it and compare points in the graph to their corresponding time stamps.